Dan Schulman: Career

 Schulman began his business career at AT&T, working more than 18 years there and becoming the youngest member of the company's senior executive team.
 Schulman started at an entry-level account management position; when he left AT&T, he was president of the company, managing 40,000 employees.

 He then became president and COO, and then CEO, of Priceline.com.
 During his two years there, Priceline's annual revenues grew from a reported $20 million to about $1 billion.

 In 2001, Richard Branson invited Schulman to become the founding CEO of Virgin Mobile USA, Inc. Schulman led the company from its national launch in 2002 to it becoming a public company in 2007, and ultimately its sale to Sprint Nextel in 2009.
 His tenure at the company was noted by the company's growth as the "no hidden fees" carrier.
 By the time Schulman left Virgin Mobile, it had become one of the nation's top wireless carriers, with more than 5 million customers and $1.3 billion in annual sales.
 Following the sale of Virgin Mobile to Sprint Nextel, Schulman was president of Sprint's Prepaid group until he moved to American Express.

 In September 2014, it was announced that Schulman would become CEO of PayPal, which would continue as a separate legal entity, split from eBay in 2015.
 He has stated that his goals at PayPal include giving financial tools to the 70 million Americans underserved by the U.S. financial system.

 During the 2018–19 United States federal government shutdown, Schulman initiated the idea for PayPal to offer $500 in interest-free cash advances to furloughed U.S. government workers, committing to provide up to $25 million in interest-free loans.
 In 2019, Schulman unveiled PayPal's Employee Financial Wellness initiative to help struggling workers by lowering healthcare costs, and creating avenues for employees to receive equity in the company to promote long-term saving.

 In February 2023, it was announced that Schulman would step down as PayPal chief executive by 31 December 2023.
 He will reportedly remain on the board of directors.

 In October 2025, Schulman was appointed chief executive of Verizon.
+After announcing 13,000 layoffs in November, Schulman later launched a $20 million fund to retrain employees impacted by AI.